Questions Asked the Most

 Another good rule of thumb is not to use anything on your pads you wouldn’t wash your underwear with.
 Your pads are gonna be up close and personal with a sensitive area, so avoid harsh or irritating chemicals when washing them.

 Cloth pads contain several layers of fabric, which means it might need extra time drying.
-Make sure they’re super dry out of the dryer or dry them in the sun to prevent mildew.
+Make sure they’re super dry after washing or dry them in the sun to prevent mildew.
 Do be aware that sun-drying can result in fabric discoloration.

 Then, you can stash it in a wetbag or ziplock bag until you get home.
 A wetbag is a zipper pouch that is lined with leakproof fabric.